 Which hydrosol is good for hair?

-Rose, Rosemary and Witch Hazel Hydrosols are best for oily hair.
+Rose and Rosemary Hydrosols are best for oily hair.

 Lavender and Neroli Hydrosols are good for dry hair.